pymupdf/PyMuPDF-Layout/pymupdflayout_markdowns/page_120.md

 40

 45

+50

+55

+determining (404) whether the event is a userinitiated event or a software-initiated event; if the event is a user-initiated event directly transitioning (406) the integrated circuit from the first state of performance to the third state of performance based upon detecting the user event, if the event is a software-initiated event transitioning (408) the integrated circuit from the first state of performance to the second state of performance.

+**24.** The machine-readable medium of claim 23, further comprising instructions which, when executed by the machine, cause the machine to perform the further operations comprising:

 changing an operating frequency of the integrated circuit to change the state of performance of the integrated circuit.